Eliza McCardle Johnson: Antebellum years

-With Johnson's encouragement, her husband sought political office.
+With Eliza's encouragement, her husband sought political office.
 She played a large role in his early political career, assisting him in his education and his oratory skill.
 As he attained higher political offices, Johnson avoided the social role associated with a politician's wife, instead tending to their home.
 By this point, the household included eight or nine slaves.
 It is unknown how Johnson felt about owning slaves.
 As Johnson's children came of age, she enjoyed seeing her daughters seek husbands and start families of their own.
 At the same time, her two older sons became a cause of stress as they were affected by alcoholism.

 While at home, Johnson was responsible for managing the family's finances, including their many investments.
 Though she did not accompany her husband when he traveled for his work, she supported him, providing encouragement and helping him with his speeches.
-She suffered from tuberculosis, causing her to become infirm.
+She suffered from tuberculosis, causing infirmity.
 Her health improved and worsened in turn over the following years, but she never fully recovered.
 She eventually traveled to Washington, D.C. in 1860 with her sons, staying until the American Civil War began the following year.

 American Civil War

 During the war, Johnson became an advocate for Unionists that lived in the Confederate States of America.
 She was forced to move after the Confederate States Army occupied the region.
-The Johnson home was captured by Confederate forces, and she was forced to move to her daughter Mary's farm.
+She moved to her daughter Mary's farm after the Johnson home was captured by Confederate forces.
 While initially ordered to vacate the entire region within 36 hours in May 1862, she replied "I cannot comply with the requirement", and she was granted an additional five months.

 Johnson eventually made the three week journey to Nashville, Tennessee, during which she was harassed and threatened for being the wife of a Unionist senator.
 The journey severely affected her health, but upon arriving in Nashville she reunited with her husband, who she had not seen in almost a year.
 She later traveled north, passing through Confederate lines without escort, going to Ohio and Indiana to visit her children.
 She returned to Nashville in May 1863.
 The Johnsons' eldest son, Charles, was killed later that year after being thrown from his horse.
 She had little reprieve in Nashville, rarely seeing her husband, especially after he began campaigning in the 1864 presidential election.

 Johnson's husband was sworn in as the Vice President of the United States in March 1865.
+The following month, President Abraham Lincoln was assassinated, and her husband ascended to the presidency.
+This had a severe emotional effect on her; in one letter, her daughter Martha described her as "almost deranged" with worry that her husband would be assassinated as well.
+She also lamented the idea of becoming first lady, effectively rejecting the role.